To make the economy more fair, we need to make it more democratic

 Kelly’s goal is to scale what’s working “sector by sector, model by model.”
 For example, “people are talking about public pharma,” she says.
 “Healthcare is going to be the first place where we say, ‘it’s health that matters.’
 How do we promote that, not how do we maximize returns for shareholders?
 That’s an example of a sector approach.
 Employee ownership is an example of a model approach.”
 Beyond that, there’s public ownership, she says, noting that the success of the public Bank of North Dakota has fostered renewed advocacy for other publicly owned utilities, from finance to energy.

 “It’s not just, ‘Oh, here’s a cool model over here.
-Oh look, there’s a movement over there,’ ” Kelly says.
-“It’s not just a tuneup of capitalism.”
+Oh, look, there’s a movement over there,'” Kelly says.
+“It’s not just a tune-up of capitalism.”